BestCoffeeMakersInfo☕️

 keurig k55 k classic review

-But then….One two and plenty of reviews by some flabbergasted consumers who have experienced that all too dreaded premature machine failure.
+But then…One two and plenty of reviews by some flabbergasted consumers who have experienced that all too dreaded premature machine failure.
 Why is this?
-Happy and thankful mine is not having these problems….Quality control perhaps?
+Happy and thankful mine is not having these problems…Quality control, perhaps?

-Kind of made me reminisce about some of those older early 2000s models that had that nice chrome finish….Dang, I wish I could report something better, but it is telling me that the K55 should go into the “good…but you can do better” category.
+Kind of made me reminisce about some of those older early 2000s models that had that nice chrome finish…I wish I could report something better, but it tells me that the K55 should go into the “good…but you can do better” category.

 Pros